 28. Practice Proper Shoe Care

 Shoes can potentially gain more wear with proper maintenance.
-According to Woroch, you should be proactive with your shoe care to maximize longevity.
+Said Woroch, you should be proactive with your shoe care to maximize longevity.

 "Apply a protector spray after each wear, and use a wire suede brush to remove dirt and scuff marks," she said.

 For leather, keep shoes looking new with a touch of polish.
-You can also place tissue paper in the toes of heels and flats to help maintain shoe shape, and make boot shapers out of cardboard boxes to keep boots from creasing, according to Woroch.
+You can also place tissue paper in the toes of heels and flats to help maintain shoe shape and make boot shapers out of cardboard boxes to keep boots from creasing, Woroch said.

 29. Don’t Spend a Lot for Clothing You Won’t Wear Often

-If you live in California and travel yearly to visit Mom and Dad in Michigan, don’t waste a ton of money on clothing to fit the colder climate.
+If you live in California and travel yearly to visit Mom and Dad in Michigan, don't waste a ton of money on clothing for the colder climate.

 Lori Felix, savings expert and operator of the website More With Less Today, recommends visiting a thrift store and buying what you need for a fraction of the price.
 You can also leave the clothing in the cold weather locale for your next visit.
 That way, you don't have to lug it back and forth in your suitcase.

-30. Search the Internet, Local Flyers and More for Discounts
+30. Search the Internet and More for Discounts

 Whether you shop at major retailers or local boutiques, do your diligence to find coupons or upcoming sales to save on clothes.
 For instance, a local boutique might post an upcoming sale or coupon offer on its Facebook page — or you might nab a coupon in a monthly flyer that comes in the mail.